Skip to content

 If you are concerned about your immediate use of alcohol, or the use of a friend or loved one, Help Me Stop’s intensive Digital Dayhab programme is designed to be completed from home at a significantly lower cost than traditional residential rehabilitation.
 Learn more about it here.

-If you’d like to talk to us directly, call us on 0208 191 9191 or email us via our contact form.
-We will be here for you to find help with alcohol and addiction.
+If you’d like to talk to us directly, call on tel: +44 (0) 208 191 9191 or email us via our contact form.